jbcurtin/jbcurtin.io/content/smallsat-design-one.en.md

 For an Ameture License, FCC requires all transmissions must be in plain text.
 Transmission of data cannot be encrytped in any way, all transmissions must be sent in plain form, meaning nothing is kept secret.
 NASA requires all satellites with propulsive capabilities encrypt transmissions to and from ground stations.
 We'll have to apply for an Experimental License because CubeSat 3U has actuators; we're preforming Earth Observation; we don't classify as Commercial or as a Government unit.

 FCC requires all satellites with a transmitter to be licensed.
 For the sake of this simulation, we'll assume that all licensing is complete/approved.
 [ARRL](http://arrl.org/) provides a PDF of [Amateur FCC Part 97](http://www.arrl.org/files/file/Regulatory/March%208,%202018.pdf).
 Refer to [ecfr.gov](https://ecfr.gov/) for [Experimental FCC Part 5](https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-5).
-NOAA must also be contacted in the event any remote sensing is taking place within the space vehicle.
+NOAA must also be contacted in the event any remote sensing is taking place within the space craft.
 NOAA might have licensing specific to the "type of sensor activity" being done.

 Special thanks to the creaters of [State of the Art of Small Spacecraft Technology](https://www.nasa.gov/smallsat-institute/sst-soa/communications#9.5.5) for providing this information.
 In order to operate a Ground Station, someone at the facility needs to be an Amateur Radio Licensed Operator.
 There is also [CubeSat 101](https://www.nasa.gov/sites/default/files/atoms/files/nasa_csli_cubesat_101_508.pdf), providing a fantastic guide on how to plan your first CubeSat build.

 ### Encryption

 We want to maximize the data download link, and we don't really care much about protecitng the data while in transmission.
 However, we must maintain strict encryption for both command messages and data verification processing.
-Meaning, we'll need to install a Hardware Security Module ( HSM ) which will manage secure communication between the space vehicle and ground station.
+Meaning, we'll need to install a Hardware Security Module ( HSM ) which will manage secure communication between the space craft and ground station.

 ## Database and Instrument Processing Unit